busecerend/socialsmakervbuse/README.md.txt

 # Update Note for SocialMakerVBuse Scripts

-The following scripts have been professionally refactored and updated for improved functionality and maintainability:

 - **analyze_meme.py**: Enhanced meme analysis pipeline integrating OpenAI GPT-4o for detailed JSON metadata generation, optimized image embedding with CLIP and SentenceTransformer models, and robust multi-threaded processing with comprehensive logging.